 As long as Christie pleased Norcross, or at least respectfully worked with him, he could reserve his

-unchained ire for the likes of Reed Gusciora, Loretta Weinberg (the pre-senate majority leader version), Steve Fulop, Vinny Prieto, teachers, Barbara Buono, and many others while at home; and fire-blanket Dems collectively while barnstorming the country on the presidential campaign trail.
-His selective targeting in the micro, which happened to dovetail nicely with Norcross’ own hit list, complemented a harmless collective in the macro and in return, he received both the reinforcement of the Norcross Democratic Party establishment and its attendant functionaries, served up as reliable votes to maintain a fluid process – and adulation from rock-ribbed Republicans at the national level who welcomed a tough talking party champion.
+unchained ire for the likes of Assemblyman Reed Gusciora, Senator Loretta Weinberg (the pre-senate majority leader version), Jersey City Mayor Steve Fulop, Assemblyman Vinny Prieto, teachers, Senator Barbara Buono, and many others while at home; and fire-blanket Dems collectively while barnstorming the country on the presidential campaign trail.
+His selective targeting in the micro, which happened to dovetail nicely with Norcross’ own hit list, complemented a harmless collective in the macro, and in return he received both the reinforcement of the Norcross Democratic Party establishment and its attendant functionaries, served up as reliable votes to maintain a fluid process – and adulation from rock-ribbed Republicans at the national level who welcomed a tough talking party champion.
 The only time the construct failed him was when someone from Team Norcross went off the reservation, as then-Speaker Sheila Oliver did when she refused to facilitate the expansion of charter schools, and as her replacement, then-Speaker Prieto did when he opposed the Christie-Norcross scheme to seize cash reserves from Horizon.

-For the most part, it made for very smooth government, particularly when someone like Fulop – positioning himself for a gubernatorial run to succeed him – publicly bucked Norcross and Senate President Steve Sweeney (D-3).
-Then – acting in the duel capacity as aspirational Trumpy and Norcross hit man – the stars aligned with a vengeance.
+For the most part, it made for very smooth government, particularly when someone like Fulop – positioning himself for a gubernatorial run to succeed Christie – publicly bucked Norcross and Senate President Steve Sweeney (D-3).
+Then – acting in the duel capacity as aspirational Trump and Norcross hit man – the stars aligned with a vengeance.

 “He’s my kind of guy,” Norcross could be heard opining when asked to size up the governor’s first term efforts.